hyperonecom/h1-cli/docs/project.md

 ## h1 project tag add

-Add a tag to project
+Add a tag to Project

 ### Syntax